-4.2.2.
-Clade I.ii
+4.2.4 Clade I.ii

 Previously published studies indicated that members of Clade I.ii show a wide range of polyp and sclerite morphologies (Watling et al., 2022).
 The sclerites of Jasonisis comprise scales with fluted margins in the polyp body (Alderslade and McFadden, 2012) while those of Dokidisis are blunt rods that appear striated (Lapointe and Watling, 2022).
-Our tree also includes J3 specimens with heavily granulated spindleshaped sclerites in the polyp body (Morrissey et al. 2022; figures S23-25), suggesting the presence of at least three genera within our J3 specimens.
+Our tree also includes J3 specimens with heavily granulated spindle-shaped sclerites in the polyp body (Morrissey et al. 2022; figures S23-25), suggesting the presence of at least three genera within our J3 specimens.
 Due to the range of morphologies present, it is currently difficult to identify synapomorphies for the wider J3 subclade without further thorough taxonomic investigations of more keratoisidids.
-Recently, it was suggested that all J3 specimens blacken when frozen or preserved in ethanol (Morrissey et al., 2022), as seen in Jasonisis thresheri and undescribed specimens from Ireland (Morrissey et al., 2022).
+Recently, it was suggested that all J3 specimens blacken when frozen or preserved in ethanol (Morrissey et al., 2022).
 However, we observed a J3 specimen (NIWA64445, Jasonisis sp.) that did not have blackened tissue, which suggests that while useful, it is not a synapomorphy and instead may be a physiological reaction due to stress when collected e.g., the tissue of Paramuricea species blackened when exposed to oil and oil dispersants (DeLeo et al., 2016) and it is also known to blacken when collected (Kenchington et al., 2009).

-4.3.
-Clade II
+4.3 Clade II

-4.3.1.
-Clade II.i
+4.3.1 Clade II.i